joshua-42/joshua-42/README.md

 ## 🙋‍♂️ Présentation

 My name is Joshua and I'm a a french programmer at 42 Angouleme School.
 I use c and c++.
-📚 I'm currently learning vulkan and graphic programming
+📚 I'm currently learning vulkan, graphic programming and cybersecurity (Rootme and tryhackme).

 ## 🛠️ Langages & Résumé